mcarvin8/apex-code-coverage-transformer/README.md

 - `sf apex-code-coverage transformer transform`

-I recommend running this command in the repository's root folder where your `sfdx-project.json` file is located, but the command will work if you supply a different path for the `--sfdx-configuration`/`-c` flag.
-This command will use the parent directory of the `sfdx-project.json` file found via the `-c` flag to locate the package directories listed.
+This command needs to be ran somewhere inside your Salesforce DX git repository, whether in the root folder (recommended) or in a subfolder.
+This plugin will determine the root folder of this repository and read the `sfdx-project.json` file in the root folder.
+All package directories listed in the `sfdx-project.json` file will be processed when running this plugin.

 ## `sf apex-code-coverage transformer transform`

 ```
 USAGE
-  $ sf apex-code-coverage transformer transform -j <value> -x <value> -c <value> [--json]
+  $ sf apex-code-coverage transformer transform -j <value> -x <value> [--json]

 FLAGS
   -j, --coverage-json=<value> Path to the code coverage JSON file created by the Salesforce CLI deployment command.
   -x, --xml=<value> [default: coverage.xml] Path to code coverage XML file that will be created by this plugin.
-  -c, --sfdx-configuration=<value> [default: 'sfdx-project.json'] Path to your project's Salesforce DX configuration file.

 GLOBAL FLAGS
   --json  Format output as json.